 Sevens becomes an Olympic sport in the 2016 Rio games so these are exciting times for both players and fans.

-A try in each of his first three matches in the HSBC Sevens World Series at Wellington in February 2012 launched the career of Tom Mitchell, who combined his initial season on the circuit with a Historical Studies course at Kellogg College, Oxford.
+Tom had launched his career with a try in each of his first three matches in the series at Wellington in February 2012.
+He combined his initial season on the circuit with a Historical Studies course at Kellogg College, Oxford.

-A spectacular spree of 52 tries, an England record, in the IRB 2012-13 World Series swept Dan Norton, the top touchdown maker in the tournament last season, into second place behind Ben Gollings (220) in the list of England’s all-time top scorers.
-With four at the Las Vegas event in January this year and three in the subsequent tournament in Wellington, he has increased his total to150 overall.
-He has overtaken Richard Haughton (106), Rob Thirlby (101) and former captain Simon Amor (71), now the England Sevens head coach.
+A spectacular spree of 52 tries, an England record, in the IRB 2012-13 World Series swept Dan Norton, the top touchdown maker in the tournament that season, into second place behind Ben Gollings (220) in the list of England’s all-time top scorers.

 Top of page